pytact/office-world-be/cursor/guidelines/Feature8/F8_api_spec.md

 **Access Scope:** Full control over all company tasks **Capabilities:**
 - Can create, view, edit, and delete all company tasks
-- Can change status only for tasks they own (per domain model: only owner can change status)
+- Can change status for tasks they own or are assigned to as editor
 - Can manage assignments for any company task
 - Can view all tasks in the company (no filtering)